 - Let cake cool completely.

-- Place the cake in a medium mixing bowl with the softened cream cheese, and mix until the cake comes together in a ball.
+- Place the cake in a medium mixing bowl, add the cherries and softened cream cheese, and mix until the cake comes together in a ball.

 - Shape cake into coconut shapes and place in a mini cupcake or push up pop pan.

 - Melt 1 cup to 1 1/2 cups of dark chocolate candy by placing in a microwave safe bowl and microwaving in 30 second increments until chocolate is melted.